Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 Pops a Public Key `issuancekey` from the data stack.
 Peeks at the top item on the Command stack, `command`.
 Computes the [ID](#item-ids) `assetid` of an [asset definition](#asset-definition) tuple with `issuanceprogram` set to `command.program`.

 Pushes an [Issuance Candidate](#issuance-candidate) with `assetid` of `assetid` and `issuancekey` of `issuancekey`.

+TBD: this is incompatible with existing asset IDs.
+We need either support for legacy asset definitions, or another opcode `LegacyIssuanceCandidate` to create ICs from legacy asset ids.

 ### IssueCA